 Stroke Belt Epidemiology

 Georgia includes counties within the "Stroke Belt," a band of southeastern states stretching across Mississippi, Alabama, Georgia, South Carolina, North Carolina, Tennessee, Louisiana, and Arkansas where stroke mortality rates have been substantially elevated relative to national averages for decades.
-The CDC has documented substantially elevated Stroke Belt mortality rates relative to non-Stroke Belt regions.
 Within the Stroke Belt, the "Stroke Buckle," coastal plain counties in Georgia, South Carolina, and North Carolina, has the highest stroke mortality.

 The Stroke Belt epidemiology overlaps with: